open/close all folders

 - The only time Guybrush Threepwood has appeared with five fingers was during the banjo duel with Van Helgen in The Curse of Monkey Island.

-- Most Sonic the Hedgehog characters seem to only have mouths when they're talking.
+- In Sonic Adventure, most characters seem to only have mouths when they're talking.

 - Some older Mortal Kombat fatalities invoke this trope (uppercutting someone's head off and continuing to uppercut more heads off the decapitated torso, multiple ribcages from exploded bodies, and so forth).